KradekMFC/MFCChatClient/README.md

 MFCChatClient
 =============

-Currently just a LINQPad script, but will become a library for reading chat from MFC
+Class library for connecting to MFC chat servers.